DanielCreggOrganization/w9-lab-serialization-zainabajiboye/README.md

 Create a movie catalog system that can serialize and deserialize a list of movies:

-1. Create a MovieCatalog class with methods to:
+1. In the main method:
    - Add movies to a catalog
    - Save the catalog to a file
    - Load the catalog from a file